Statement of Financial Interest for Judicial Officers

 from your internet browser toolbar or selecting Paste from your mouse right-click

-Your password must be 8 to 12 characters and include at least one character that
+Your password must be at least 8 characters and include at least one character that

 is a letter and at least one character that is a number.
 Special characters can